Jetchisel/sandbox/README.md

   - tail -f ~/.HistLog

 ##
-* Every user that will call/run HistLog will have the "Files created" in this readme.
+* Every user that will call/run HistLog will have the **Files created** in this readme.
 * The script will run and will be called via cron every 30 seconds. ( at least on this side it does. :-) )
 * The ~/.HistLog file will grow faster because it logs everything everytime.
 Adjust the time in the cron entry.